 What is Debt

 Debt is the amount that is borrowed from outsiders instead of raising from shareholders.
+This means debt or third party capital creates an obligation to be paid.
 If the company finances its activities with debt, the creditors expect the company to repay interest and principal as promised, failure to which may result in legal actions by the lenders.

 Cost of capital structure depends on the cost of debt.
 In economic downturn, if cost of debt goes up and earnings comes down, company might be in financial distress.
 Financial distress is a situation where company’s management are forced to to makes decisions to satisfy its legal obligations.